Seesaw Limit of the Nelson-Barr Mechanism: Nelson-Barr seesaw for the down-type quarks

 We can now illustrate the behaviour of the Yukawa couplings $Y^B_{ia}$, cf. Eq.\,\eqref{YB}, of the heavy quark $B_{aR}$ to the SM Higgs and quark $q_{iL}$.
 Instead of the individual couplings, we take the norm of the couplings to each SM family: \eq{ |Y^B_{i}| \equiv \sqrt{\sum_{a=1}^3 \big|Y^B_{ia}\big|^2}\,. } In Fig.\,\ref{fig:YB-eps} we show this norm of Yukawas as a function of the norm of $\eps^{-1}$: \eq{ |\epsilon^{-1}| \equiv \sqrt{\operatorname{tr}[\epsilon^{-1}\epsilon^{-1\dag}}]\,. } We can see that the rough hierarchy follows \eq{ |Y^B_1|:|Y^B_2|:|Y^B_3|\sim |V_{ub}|:|V_{cb}|:|V_{tb}| \sim 0.0036:0.04:1 \,, } analogous to the case of one or two VLQs\,\cite{Cherchiglia:2020kut,Alves:2023cmw}.
 We also observe that generic $\cY^d$ has larger Yukawas and larger $|\eps^{-1}|$ while the hierarchical $\cY^d$ case has smaller Yukawas and smaller $|\eps^{-1}|$ in accordance to Eq.\,\eqref{YB}.
 For the former set, many points are excluded by the perturbativity constraint $|Y^B_i|<4\pi$ which is shaded red.

-Finally, we show in Fig.\,\ref{fig:MB-eps} the ratio of the heavy masses in Eq.\,\eqref{def:HB} compared to their lightest mass as a function of $|\eps^{-1}|$.
+To get a sense of the spectrum for the VLQs, we show in Fig.\,\ref{fig:MB-eps} the ratio of the heavy masses in Eq.\,\eqref{def:HB} compared to their lightest mass as a function of $|\eps^{-1}|$.
 In accordance with Eq.\,\eqref{MBd:eps}, we see that larger $|\eps^{-1}|$ tends to lead to a larger hierarchy among the heavy quarks.
 For the hierarchical $\cY^d$ set where the entries of $\eps$ are all of the same order, the heavy masses are also non-hierarchical.